 S. salivarius bacteria are some of the very first probiotics newborn infants naturally acquire, perhaps from mom’s first adoring kiss.
 Most people have non-specific strains of this helpful microbe, but a small percentage of the population (estimated at just 2%) carry a much more powerful variety, S. salivarius K12, that is proven to valiantly support ear, nose, and throat health.

-So what can you do this winter to keep your oral microbiome off of the naughty list and full of protective friendly flora?
+So what can you do this winter to keep your oral microbiome off the naughty list and full of protective friendly flora?

 The Perfect Gift: A Healthy Oral Microbiome